Website Preloader

 As mentioned before, changes after animating begins are like moving an entire kitchen after the house has been built.
 All project stakeholders should carefully review the storyboards and ensure everything aligns with their vision before construction begins.

-7. Animation — Bringing everything to life!
+7. Animation: Bringing everything to life with animation software!

 Finally, we begin the animation stage.
 Since everything is lined up, there is rarely a need for back-and-forth communication until we are finished.
 In some cases, we’ll have “animation checkups”, where we show pieces of animation as we go.
 Usually, this is only for larger-scale productions with hard deadlines.
 But since we’re working with an approved storyboard, there’s nothing else for us to do but put our nose to the grindstone and execute.
 Also, it makes more sense to our clients when we show them the whole animation because each part relies on the next for a cohesive understanding of the message.